MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 <!-- ====================================================================== -->
-## postMessage events and handlers are distinguished from other events on the timeline
+## postMessage events and handlers are distinguished from other events

 <!-- Subtitle: Easily investigate performance issues related to posting messages across various threads in applications.  -->

-A new experiment improves the **Performance** tool's timeline to help you quickly identify `postMessage` events and handlers.
-This experiment distinguishes events that are triggered by the `postMessage` method from other events that are displayed in the **Performance** tool, to easily investigate performance issues that are related to posting messages across various threads of an application.
+A new experiment improves the **Performance** tool's **Main** section to help you quickly identify `postMessage` events and handlers, by distinguishing events that are triggered by the `postMessage` method from other events that are displayed in the **Performance** tool, to easily investigate performance issues that are related to posting messages across various threads of an application.

-Before, `postMessage` dispatch events and handler events both appeared as generic scripting function call events.
-Now:
+Without this experiment, events that are triggered by dispatching and handling messages between threads of an application appear as generic scripting function-call events.
+With this experiment enabled:
-* `postMessage` dispatch events appear on the timeline as **Schedule postMessage**.
+* `postMessage` dispatch events appear as **Schedule postMessage**.
-* `postMessage` handler events appear on the timeline as **On Message**:
+* `postMessage` handler events appear as **On Message**:

 !["Schedule postMessage" events and "On Message" events in the Performance tool](./devtools-124-images/post-message-events.png)

-The performance timeline has been updated to help you investigate when a `postMessage` call occurred, and how long the message was queued before the handler starts.
+This experiment helps you investigate when a `postMessage` call occurred, and how long the message was queued before the `postMessage` handler starts.
 The dispatch events are linked to handler events by initiator arrows that appear when you click on either type of event:

 ![Arrows linking dispatch events to handler events](./devtools-124-images/post-message-events-arrows.png)